ehrlich89/images/README.md

 ## Reference application

 You can start the NearYou app to see the messages that are currently being received by the app or to check whether you have correctly configured the actions.
 In order to calibrate an iBeacon, just place your device 1 meter away from the beacon, wait about 5 seconds, and click on the "Calibrate" button.
-To see, that the iBeacon has correctly been calibrated, the "Calibrated RSSI" value should have changed to a new value.
+To verify, whether the iBeacon has correctly been calibrated, the "Calibrated RSSI" value should have changed to a new value.

 ![alt tag](https://raw.githubusercontent.com/ehrlich89/images/master/02_iBeacons2.png)